-The female-led anti-hero team-up flick will be available on March 24 on VOD platforms.
+The female-led anti-hero team-up flick became available on March 24 on VOD platforms.

 "The Hunt" has had a storied journey to its release.

-Now that the film has finally hit theaters, it will also be available on VOD platforms as early as March 20.
+Since the film finally hit theaters, it was also available on VOD platforms as early as March 20.

 "The Invisible Man"